Q1-G/Empowering-The-Nation/README.md

 - Zaid - ST10349417
 - Ziyaad - ST10349359

+# Milestone 1

 ## Requirements

+Empowering the Nation’s goal is to provide skill development opportunities for domestic workers and gardeners who may never have had the chance to complete a formal educational qualification

+To achieve this, the specifications requested was the creation of a mobile app and website that shared functionality and design.
+Users needed freedom to use either platform and have a positive UI/UX experience when navigating

+The following screens were required:

+- Home
+- Summary of six-month Courses
+- Summary of six-week Courses
+- Details of each six-month course (separate page/screen for each course)
+- Details of each six-month course (separate page/screen for each course)
+- Calculate Total Fees
+- Contact Details

+These screens were required on both app and website.
+Navigation
 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.